Best noise-cancelling earbuds 2023: budget and premium options tested

 Many features restricted to iOS devices only

 During testing we found the fit to be very good, and the tweaked design feels a lot less intrusive than some in-ears.
-Apple has finally added on-bud volume controls, which also help elevate that user experience.
+Apple has finally added on-bud volume controls, which also help elevate that user experience and keep you in control on the fly.

-Add to this the fact they just work so well with Apple devices and they really are a bit of a no-brainer if you're immersed in their ecosystem.
+Add to this the fact they just work so seamlessly with Apple devices and they become a no-brainer if you're immersed in the brand's ever-popular ecosystem.
+Rumour has it that AirPods Pro 3 might be on the horizon for 2025, but for now, these are the Apple buds to beat.

 Read the full Apple AirPods Pro 2 review